GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

     :end-before: <!-- SPHINX_WELLBORE_MATERIAL_END -->

-As for the material parameters, ``defaultInitialFrictionAngle``, ``defaultResidualFrictionAngle`` and ``defaultCohesion`` denote the initial friction angle, the residual friction angle, and cohesion, respectively, as defined by the Mohr-Coulomb failure envelope in the :math:`\Sigma` - :math:`\Tau` plane.
+As for the material parameters, ``defaultInitialFrictionAngle``, ``defaultResidualFrictionAngle`` and ``defaultCohesion`` denote the initial friction angle, the residual friction angle, and cohesion, respectively, as defined by the Mohr-Coulomb failure envelope.
 As the residual friction angle ``defaultResidualFrictionAngle`` is larger than the initial one ``defaultInitialFrictionAngle``, a strain hardening model is automatically chosen, whose hardening rate is given as ``defaultHardening="0.01"``.
 If the residual friction angle is set to be less than the initial one, strain weakening will take place.
 ``defaultDilationRatio="1.0"`` corresponds to an associated flow rule.